MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineDialinConferencingPolicy.md

 # Get-CsOnlineDialinConferencingPolicy

 ## SYNOPSIS
-Retrieves the available Dial in Conferencing policies in the tenant.
+Retrieves the available Dial-in Conferencing policies in the tenant.

 ## SYNTAX